Lecrapouille/BacASable/README.md

 * A Presenter is linked to a single View by a Contract.
 * A Presenter is linked to one or several Models.
 * A Model is only modified by a Presenter.
 The Presenter asks the View to refresh the display of the Model.
-* A Contract is
+* A Contract describes the communication between view and presenter with interface classes (with pure virtual methods).
-* Pro: easy to implement and to unit test.
-Use mock of the Contract for unit tests.
+* Pro: easier to implement than MVC.
 The View has no logic other than displaying informations and sending signals to the Presenter.
-The Presenter connects signals of the view to its slots.
+The Presenter connects signals of the view to its methods.
+Therefore it's easy to unit test: you simply mock the Contract.
 * Drawback: We have to create as many as Presenters than Views.

 Here is the interaction diagram for the MVC: